-- Florida Association of School Social Workers – This professional organization for school social workers in Florida advocates for children and their social workers and provides networking, a statewide conference, and resources for finding jobs and for continuing education.
+FASSW advocates for children and their social workers.
+The group provides networking, a statewide conference, and resources for finding jobs and CE opportunities.

-- Florida Society of Oncology Social Workers – This organization gathers resources and supports those social workers providing psychosocial care for cancer patients and their families.
+FSOSW gathers resources and supports social workers providing psychosocial care for cancer patients and their families.

 Frequently Asked Questions

-Answer: Yes.
-In Florida, social workers are required to renew their licenses every two years.
-The requirements for renewal are 30 hours of continuing education coursework, including three hours of social work ethics and two hours of prevention of medical errors.
-You are exempt from the 30 hours of continuing education for the first two years of being licensed.
-The requirement begins in the second two-year period, after you renew your first license.
+Yes.
+Florida requires social workers to renew their licenses every two years.
+Renewal requirements include 30 CE hours, including three hours of social work ethics and two hours of prevention of medical errors.
+You are exempt from the 30 CE hours for the first two years of being licensed.
+The requirement begins in the second two-year period after you renew your first license.

-Question: What kind of coursework is acceptable for the 30 hours of continuing education?
+What kind of coursework is acceptable for the 30 CE hours?

-Answer: There are a lot of choices for getting the 30 hours, which include graduate level courses in psychology, human behavior, counseling, therapy, and clinical practice.
-You can also earn hours by attending programs for non-clinical skills like office management or by providing pro bono services in areas of Florida with critical need.
+You can explore many options for obtaining 30 CE hours, including graduate-level courses in psychology, human behavior, counseling, therapy, and clinical practice.
+You can earn hours by attending programs for non-clinical skills, such as office management or by providing pro bono services in areas of Florida with critical need.
 You can also earn hours by teaching courses.

-Candidates for licensure are required to complete 1,500 hours of practical experience.
-One hundred of those hours must be supervised by a licensed social worker.
-The frequency of the supervised time must be at least one hour per two weeks or one hour per 15 hours of practice time.
+Candidates for licensure must complete 1,500 hours of practical experience.
+An LSW must supervise 100 hours.
+Supervised time must include at least one hour per two weeks or one hour per 15 hours of practice time.